sugarchain-project/explorer/README.md

 # IQUIDUS EXPLORER INSTALLATION ON VPS

-## REQUIREMENT
+## VPS SERVER
-Minimum : 1 CPU / 1 GB RAM
+Requirement
-Recommended : 2 CPUs / 4 GB RAM
+ - Minimum : 1 CPU / 1 GB RAM

-## install VPS server
+ - Recommended : 2 CPUs / 4 GB RAM

 ### make swap
 if you have under 1GB ram, you need at least 2GB swap or 2x of your RAM size.